anishfelixm/linuxjourney/Grasshopper/3_Text-Fu.md

 **join and split**

-  "join" command can be used to join to files by a common field.
+  "join" command can be used to join two files by a common field.
 The data in this column must be common.
 If the common field has values that are not common, then those rows won't be in output.
 > $join file1.txt file2.txt

   Let's say the 2nd column of file1 and 1st column of file2 is common field.
 Then we can use "-1" flag to set field of first file and "-2" flag to set field/column of second file, ie :